wix/Detox/docs/contributing/feature-requests.md

 When suggesting a new feature, remember to provide thorough information, such as examples, screenshots, and code snippets, to communicate your idea effectively.

-## Crafting Effective Feature Requests
+## Crafting Effective Feature Suggestions

 Just as in general feedback, make sure your feature request is: